-Basingstoke Bluefins Swimming Hub
+Basingstoke Bluefins Parent & Swimmer Hub

 The Bluefins swimming programme is built around clear structure, consistent expectations and long-term development.
 This section explains how swimming operates across the club, from early competitive squads through to performance and Masters.

-The programme is underpinned by shared coaching principles and consistent standards.
+The programme is underpinned by shared coaching principles, consistent standards and a long-term approach to swimmer development.
 Progression is guided by technical skill, training engagement and behaviour, ensuring swimmers train in the environment best suited to their current stage of development.
-Alongside club training, Bluefins swimmers are represented across County Age Group, Regional Youth and National Youth programmes, reflecting alignment with wider county, regional and national development structures.

 Squads Training Timetable